sk89q/BiomeAtlas/README.md

 # BiomeAtlas

-A Forge mod for 1.7.10 that generates a map of biomes.
+A Forge mod for 1.7.10 that generates a map of biomes via command or on startup.

+* Supports mod-added biomes.
+* Great for finding that perfect seed.

 ![Sample](readme/sample.png)